akhiln28/CP/problems/Alphonso Questions.md

 # Alphonso Questions

 1. Sudoku [Valid Sudoku - LeetCode](Valid%20Sudoku%20-%20LeetCode.md)
 2. S, T strings.
-Minimum window containing all characters in T [Minimum Window Substring ](Minimum%20Window%20Substring.md)
+Minimum window containing all characters in T [[problems/Minimum Window Substring]]
 3. 3 - three, 5 - five, 15 - tf, .... → from 1 to n, print the encoded string
 4. singly linked list
 5. binary tree, count of valid bsts → [Count the Number of Binary Search Trees present in a Binary Tree - GeeksforGeeks](Count%20the%20Number%20of%20Binary%20Search%20Trees%20present%20in%20a%20Binary%20Tree.md)